dekuNukem/Ratcliffe-on-Soar/README.md

 # Ratcliffe-on-Soar

-A photography project documenting the UK’s last-remaining coal-fired power station and its surrounding areas.
+A photography project about the UK’s last-remaining coal-fired power station and its surrounding areas.

 Exploring themes of legacy and change at a turning point in the industrial landscape.